tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_1.md

                 }
 ```

+There is a special "Zero" static member that does not matter so much for the model, but it is important for the aggregate (see the next section).
+Indeed the _Zero_ static member is mandatory for any aggregate.

-Note that in an application using technologies where entities definition must be shared between client and server, like Fable Remoting, the definition of the single entities of models must stay in a shared project, available to the client (Fable/Elmish) and to the server as well.
-So the "Todo type" definition will need to be in a shared project.
+Note that in some popular Fsharp technologies some definitions must stay in a separate project whared beteen the client and the server separate projects.
+(See Fable remoting for more informations about that).

 Source: [TodosModel.fs](https://github.com/tonyx/Micro_ES_FSharp_Lib/blob/main/Sharpino.Sample/models/TodosModel.fs)